tldr-pages/tldr/pages/windows/if.md

 `if exist {{path/to/file}} {{command}}`

-- Check whether negated condition is true:
+- Check whether a condition is false:

 `if not {{condition}} {{command}}`